 Logging and Monitoring

 Both application logs and production system logs are sent in real time to a centralized logging infrastructure.
 These logs are not directly accessible outside our organization.
-Logs do not contain sensitive data, or passwords.
+Logs do not contain sensitive data, or passwords and are retained for 15 months.

 We encourage responsible reporting of security vulnerabilities and software bugs.
 In the case that you found a vulnerability, please report it to firstname.lastname@example.org and abstain from publicly announcing it before it is fixed.
 Please note that we discourage attempts to gain illegitimate access to another user's account or data, compromise the reliability and/or integrity of our services, and use of automated tools to find vulnerabilities.